Clicky

 Won’t you be my neighbor?
 What’s up, doc?
 Street cred.
 Standing on the corner, shooting the breeze.
 Local color.
 The local yokels.
 You see that plaza there?
 That used to be a dirt lot where we played baseball as kids.
 Small town people.
 Small talk.
 Small minds.
 Rational mind.
 Natterings.

 Talk normal.
 Talk like a real person.
 Have a conversation.
 Do you hear what I hear?
 The regional dialect.
 The local accent of the people in your town.
 Slang.
 Lingo.
 Vernacular.
 Colloquialisms.
 Inside jokes.
-The common names things in a particular region.
+The common names of things in a particular region.
 It might be soda to you, but here we call it pop.

 What’s on your mind?
 What do you say?
 Say it in your own words.
 Explain yourself.
 You are the company you keep.
 Gossip.
 Guuuuuuurrrrl, lemme tell you bout it!!!!
 Let me tell you a little diddy about Jack and Diane.
 Once upon a time.
 Storytellers.
-Tell me that story about the big snowstorm again!
+Tell us that story about the big snowstorm again!
 School teachers.
 Sharing ideas.
 Swap meet.
 Listening.
 Learning.
 Taking it in.
 Breathing in the details of daily life.

 The street